LaunchCodeEducation/csharp-web-dev-curriculum/content/_index.md

 ## Where this Course Leads

-Upon completing the content within this course you will be capable of building a web application with ASP.NET Core MVC that can store data in a local database.
+Upon completion of the content within this course you will be capable of building a web application with ASP.NET Core MVC that can store data in a local database.
+You will also be ready to start reviewing the Liftoff materials, which focus on career-readiness and building a personal project.

-After completing this course, you are ready to begin our Liftoff program.

 While you are entering a new career in technology, we hope you use the tools you learned in this program to learn new skills.
 You may find yourself wanting to learn more about the cloud, advanced testing tools, or building bigger and better APIs.